Experiments with wavefront ray tracing on Apple silicon

 return radiance

-On a GPU, this for-loop combined with branching execution during intersection testing, lighting, and material evaluation can result in very inefficient execution.
+On a GPU, the for-loop combined with branching execution during intersection testing, lighting, and material evaluation can result in inefficient execution.
 Physically Based Rendering provides an excellent overview of GPU architecture and the challenges of running a naive monolithic kernel on a GPU.

-In a wavefront architecture, the monolithic ray tracer’s loop body becomes its own kernel.
+In a wavefront architecture, the monolithic ray tracer’s loop body is split into its own kernel.
 Instead of containing a loop, the wavefront kernel is invoked from within a loop.
-The branches for material and light evaluation can be moved into separate kernels as well.
-State is transferred between shader invocations by reading and writing to buffers.
-Jacco Bikker’s article provides a great overview of implementing a wavefront renderer.
+The branches for material and light evaluation can be moved into separate kernels.
+State transfers between shader invocations by reading and writing to buffers.
+Jacco Bikker’s article provides a great overview of the tradeoffs in implementing a wavefront renderer.

-The wavefront renderer used in this post is an interpretation of the renderer presented in Bikker’s article, using this subset of phases:
+The wavefront renderer used in this post adapts the renderer from Bikker’s article with these phases:

 Here’s pseudocode for the ray extension and connection shaders.
-The ray generation shader isn’t shown in pseudocode, as it simply appends primary rays to a buffer.
+The ray generation shader simply appends primary rays to a buffer.

 1